 This class both is and is not really a math class.
 While you will be learning how to do statistical calculations by hand, this course is very different from courses taught in mathematics departments.
 The focus in this class is on conceptual understanding of statistics.
 In the past, most students have found that the actual "number crunching" in this class is relatively easy.
 It is the conceptual understanding of statistical methods that is more difficult.
 Once you understand the concepts, you will probably have little trouble doing calculations.
-Tests will be focused on conceptual understanding.
+Quizzes will be focused mainly on conceptual understanding, while homeworks will apply concepts to actual problems.
+The final exam will include both conceptual understanding and calculations.
 Please keep this in mind as you approach this course.